 Failure to Meet Post Award Performance Criteria after Return to Annual Contract

-After return to annual contract, the faculty member and the Academic Dean/Supervising Administrator will construct a specific written performance improvement plan that will include notice that failure to achieve performance standards will result in termination of employment.
+After return to annual contract, the faculty member and the Academic Dean/Supervising Administrator will complete Form 4, the Performance Improvement Plan, to provide a specific written plan that will include notice that failure to achieve performance standards will result in termination of employment.

-Upon successful completion of the performance improvement plan, the faculty member shall be returned to continuing contract status.
+Upon successful completion of the Performance Improvement Plan (Form 4), as documented in Form 4, the faculty member shall be returned to continuing contract status.